AbsurdePhoton/image-match-opencv/README.md

 * I added myself these ones:
    * dHash (Difference Hash): a tiny 9x8 pixels version of the image is used and pixels are compared with luminosity changes
    * idHash (Important Difference Hash): same principle as dHash, but horizontal AND vertical scans are performed on a 9x9 pixels tiny version of the original image
-   * Dominant Colors: the dominant color of each image (it is NOT a mean) is computed, then these values are compared using their distance in the OKLAB color space - this way images are regrouped by "global" color - not very accurate but very useful for the special similarity mode "Combined" - notice that the dominant color algorithm is of my own design, called "Sectored-Means"
+   * Dominant Colors: the dominant colors of each image (it is NOT a mean) are computed, then these values are compared using their distance in the OKLAB color space - this way images are regrouped by "global" colors - not very accurate but very useful for the special similarity mode "Combined" - notice that the dominant colors algorithm is of my own design, called "Sectored-Means"
    * DNN Classify: some AI is used here, and you better have a NVidia GPU, although computing with CPU is supported (much slower).
 Images are classified using a 21K classes reference, and then are compared using the most used percentages of the matched classes - not very accurate but useful for the special similarity mode "Combined" - you'll have to download a big 128MB Caffe model file (with a BitTorrent client) to be able to use it
    * Features: images features are matched between the pairs, the more they have in common the more the score will be.
 This method is able to detect extremely rotated versions of an image - this is very SLOW and you should use it on reduced images lists (2K-3K max)
    * Homothety: a step further from "Features", if a sufficent number of "good" matches are found, an homothety could be found - this usually means images are similar.
 This method can detect not-so-near duplicates, and extremely rotated versions - this is very efficient but also very SLOW, and you should use it on reduced images lists (2K-3K max)
 * this tool is not perfect:
    * mirrored images are not easy to find, and probably won't be listed in the duplicates groups, unless you're using methods like "Dominant Color" and "DNN Classify" + features in a COMBINED way
-   * extreme threshold values will surely produce many false-positives
+   * extreme low threshold values will surely produce many false-positives
 * Also notice:
    * a lot of results are cached when an algorithm is used: you can recompute the same algorithm with a different threshold in a very reduced time compared to the first pass!
    * with 48GB of RAM, you can test about 25K images, but it is not a good idea to do that in a unique pass (long wait).
 Prefer sub-groups!